 The rock faces plunging almost steeply into the water are dizzying.
 Their sight always gives me the same euphoric feeling, a little exhilarating.
 I have seen and reviewed many times in previous trips, it is not a discovery.
 But I am pleased to see that I am not jaded.
 The sensation does not become dull.

 Of course, we are not alone.
 Of course, we jump when a group of Asian tourists, a few meters away, starts to shriek from his speedboat at the moment of the souvenir photo.
 Of course, we find it a little ridiculous, to have to wade in the water all at the same time, in the same places, on the order of boatman.

 "Now, swimming and snorkeling.
 Fifteen minutes.
-One, five. " He would not want his pronunciation to make us confuse 15 minutes and 50 minutes.
-There would be no more that we prolong our aquatic frolics!
-Other than that, he's not a chatty guy or a jovial guy.
-Well, he works, he ...
-And tourist walker, it must not be folichon every day, as a job.
+One, five. » He wouldn't want his pronunciation to get us confused between 15 minutes and 50 minutes.
+Now we'd be prolonging our water frolic!
+Other than that, he's not much of a talker or a cheerleader, our guy.
+Well, it's true that he works...
+And as a tourist walker, it can't be a crazy job every day.